 I have been making music my whole life, and teaching music for over 30 years.
 In addition to private piano lessons, my teaching experience includes Montessori training, conducting youth orchestras and choirs, giving workshops and pre-concert

 lectures, and directing my summer camp, music FUNdamentals.
-I perform regularly as a soloist and chamber musician, and I continue to research and write about my special interest, the music and times of early-20th-century French avant-garde.
+I perform regularly as a soloist and chamber musician, and I continue to research and write about my special interest, the music and times of the early-20th-century French avant garde.